R

 Reproduction and Life Cycles

 Roseate spoonbill chicks get to feed on regurgitated nutritious fare provided by both parents and soon start to attempt to clamber their way out of the nest.
-In about a month and half their flight feathers sprout, and at two months, they are ready to take to the skies.
+In about a month and a half, their flight feathers sprout, and at two months, they are ready to take to the skies.

 Diet and Prey

-Roseate spoonbills are omnivores and get their coloring from their food
+Roseate spoonbills are omnivores and get their pink coloring from their food.

-Roseate spoonbills enjoy an omnivorous lifestyle although their diet mostly consists of crustaceans, fish, and small invertebrates.
-Their dietary habits are actually believed to be responsible for their unique coloring which is obtained from the shrimp they eat.
-Scientists believe the pigment which turns their plumage pink is created by the algae which these crustaceans gobble on a regular basis, with the end result being a wader with plumage which may range from delicate pink to magenta.
+Roseate spoonbills enjoy an omnivorous lifestyle, although their diet mostly consists of crustaceans, fish, and small invertebrates.
+Their dietary habits are actually believed to be responsible for their unique coloring, which is obtained from the shrimp they eat.
+Scientists believe the pigment that turns their plumage pink is created by the algae which these crustaceans gobble on a regular basis, with the end result being a wader with plumage which may range from delicate pink to magenta.

 Predators and Threats